auth0/docs/articles/tokens/concepts/token-storage.md

 ---
-description: Understand store tokens in browsers used in token-based authentication.
+description: Understand how and where to store tokens used in token-based authentication.
 topics:
   - security
   - tokens